jacobvarner/hoops-jacobvarner/_posts/2020-2-21-an-overview-of-kenpom-net-and-other-official-metrics-used-by-the-ncaa-tournament-selection-committee-in-2020.md

 efficiency for the game, but wins (even over good teams) don't always lead to big jumps in the rankings, especially later in the season.

-KenPom also allows for pretty easy comparison between teams from year to year.
+KenPom also allows for easy comparisons between teams from year to year.
 For instance, Kansas is the best KenPom team with an adjusted net efficiency of +30.99 as of me writing this.
 However, they would only be the 3rd best team last year with that efficiency.
-In fact, the top 8 teams at the end of last season are "better" than the second best team this season (Baylor, +27.54).
+The top 8 teams at the end of last season are "better" than the second-best team this season (Baylor, +27.54).

 Like many of the other advanced metrics, KenPom also has a calculation for different strengths of schedule as well as things like "luck" which are